Get the latest updates about our blog posts.

 This section is often combined with the section of “thinking”, as they both dive into the internal mindset of the end-user, rather than their visible actions and direct behaviors.
 However, describing a thought doesn’t always immediately make clear how a person feels while having that thought.
 And to eventually end up with a deep understanding of the customer, it’s essential to have all the details clear and visualized.

 The image above visualises a filled out empathy map.
 It is up to the team creating it to decide how many details they want to implement.
-This, of course, also relies on the amount of information they were able to collect, as well as the amount of other empathy maps they decide to make.
+This, of course, also relies on the amount of information they were able to collect, as well as the amount of other empathy maps they decided to make.
 An empathy map can dive very deep into a few single users/personas, but they can also be used for bigger and perhaps less detailed quantities of users/personas.
 This all depends on the eventual end-goal of the empathy map.

 Although empathy mapping is often used in the beginning stages of a project, the practice itself can be used during any stage of the development process.
 It’s a great tool to get to know your end-user in the early stages of the project, but possibly even more so once the product is released.
 By observing end-users actually using the developed product and filling out an empathy map based on their real-life experiences you can gain valuable insights into potential improvements that can improve the product.
 You could also use empathy mapping for competing solutions, to find out where the pain points of your existing solutions lay, and what you can do in order to come up with a better end-solution.